BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **How do I use the Require.js Optimizer script for my project?**

    -Make sure that you have node.js installed.
 Next, navigate inside of the js folder and run the command "node r.js -o app.build.js".
 After the Require.js Optimizer is done minifying and concatenating your Desktop and Mobile Projects, it will create a js-optimized folder at the same folder level as the js folder.
 Navigate inside of the js-optimized folder and look at both desktop.js and mobile.js (these files contain your entire projects).
-Finally, inside of index.html, update the `data-main` attribute on the script tag that includes Require.js.
+Finally, inside of index.html, update the `data-main` attribute on both of the script tags that includes Require.js and your desktop and mobile projects.
 Make sure to reference the js-optimized folder instead of the js folder.
 That's it!

 **Why haven't you included a unit testing framework with this boilerplate?**